imbavirus/UserManagementWeb/README.md

      ```bash
      dotnet run
      ```
    - Ensure the API is running and accessible.
-It should be running on [http://localhost:5000](http://localhost:5000).
+It should be running on [http://localhost:5000](http://localhost:5000) or [http://localhost:5001](http://localhost:5001).
 Check the API's output for the exact URL.

 **2. Configure the Frontend Application:**
    - Clone this frontend repository (if you haven't already):